 Eligibility will also be cancelled if your licence has been cancelled or suspended by NSW Fair Trading and where the licence has been surrendered.

 It will also be cancelled where a licence has expired for longer than three months.

 The Eligibility Risk Manager is not required to give ten business days notice in these circumstances.

-You can find more information about circumstances when this can occur in the underwriting guidelines.
+You can find more information about circumstances when this can occur in the eligibility manual.